MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-install-windows-client.md

 |0x0     |     Private Access is enabled on this device.
 Network traffic to private applications goes through Global Secure Access.    |
 |0x1     |     Private Access is disabled on this device.
 Network traffic to private applications goes directly to the network.    |

-If the value does not exist, the default value is 0x0 (Private Access is enabled)
+If the value doesn't exist, the default value is 0x0 (Private Access is enabled)

 ### Hide or unhide system tray menu buttons
 Some buttons in the system tray icon's menu can be hidden or unhidden according to the configuration decided by the administrator